grimeswong/3420ICT_System_Programming_Assignment2/milestone2/README.txt

 Q5.
 Add a short test report to your documentation

 A5.
-The mutex and semaphore(binary semaphore which use 1 and 0) are similar in this case.
-Mutex can be get twice if acquire by the same owner that will not affect the program because Mutex only has two states which is locked and unlocked.
-But if using semaphore with the same situation above that will become deadlock because this semaphore has no queue in it that no other thread can unlock it (although semaphore can be signal by other thread that not like mutex which can only unlock by its owner).
-And semaphore can avoid race condition if the semaphore has the queue ability.
+The main different between mutex and semaphore (if semaphore initial value using 0) is that semaphore can unlock mutex by signal by other thread, but mutex can only unlock by it's owner thread.
+Also, the interchange of the threads access is not be controlled well if just using mutex alone.
+In this program, the main thread can use signal to unlock the blocked child thread by increase one in the procure function that allow blocked thread to executed from the state of waiting to running, then if the main thread try to get the semaphore, the child thread need to notify the semaphore from -1 to
+0 which the main thread can continue to execute the critical section.